fort-nix/nix-bitcoin/docs/usage.md

 Nodeinfo
 ---
-Run `nodeinfo` to see your onion addresses for the webindex, spark, etc. if they are enabled.
+Run `nodeinfo` to see the onion addresses for enabled services.

 Connect to spark-wallet
 ---